PECOS-packages/PECOS/crates/pecos-simulators/README.md

 Constructing a density-matrix simulator from external data validates trace, Hermiticity, and positive semidefiniteness by default.
-The `required_memory_bytes` helpers estimate dense storage before construction, and internal dense allocations return errors when their requested capacity cannot be reserved.
+The `required_memory_bytes` helpers estimate primary dense storage before construction.
+Primary state allocations use fallible reservation, but operations and diagnostics can require comparably sized temporary buffers, so callers should retain memory headroom beyond that estimate.

+State-vector `reset_site` samples a trajectory branch and consumes randomness.
+The density-matrix implementation applies the exact reset channel without sampling.

 Full measurement reports any local basis level.
 Computational measurement is
 strict: it returns an error when a site has population outside `|0>, |1>`, avoiding